micnic/simples/DOCUMENTATION.md

 #### <a name="http-connection-request"/> .request

-The Node.JS server request object instance, may be used for compatibility with some third party modules, not recommended to be used because of possible side effects.
+The Node.JS server request object instance, may be used for compatibility with some third party modules, not recommended to be used because of some possible side effects.

 #### <a name="http-connection-response"/> .response

-The Node.JS server response object instance, may be used for compatibility with some third party modules, not recommended to be used because of possible side effects.
+The Node.JS server response object instance, may be used for compatibility with some third party modules, not recommended to be used because of some possible side effects.

 #### <a name="http-connection-session"/> .session